 - Legal Counseling: Legal staff is available to provide free telephone consultations, information and assistance.

-Lane County Legal Aid and Advocacy Center – Lane County Legal Aid provides legal assistance to persons in economic and social need in Lane County and provides a range of programs, services, resources and advocacy.
+Lane County Legal Aid and Advocacy Center – provides legal assistance to low-income Lane County residents.

 White Bird Clinic – White Bird Clinic provides crisis counseling, medical and mental health care, substance abuse treatment, information and referrals.

 341 E 12th Ave., phone: 541-687-4000 (crisis line, available 24/7)